 Memories fade and the travel stories become more and more inaccurate as the years go by.
 This is an attempt to get the facts straight.
 I actually haven’t been to that many countries but I think I have lived in more countries than most.
-I have lived in Venezuela, Argentina, Peru, China, Taiwan, South Korea, Japan, Thailand and of course the US.
+I have lived in Mexico, Venezuela, Argentina, Peru, China, Taiwan, South Korea, Japan, Thailand and of course the US.
 The UN defines “lived” as at least six continuous months in a country.

 1) Not that many people have lived in nine countries!

 2) I have spent over 30 years living in foreign countries!